Choosing the Right Options for Your Gallery

 If it helps, choose one main image that is your favorite, look at it in both color and black and white, decide which style you like better, and start from there.
 In the picture above, you can see that the black and white version is very dramatic, while the color version is cheerful and vibrant.
 I would make my choice of which to print based on how I want the room to feel.

-If you get stuck at one step, or you are still not sure how to get started, you can always consult with your Personal Photographer at La Vie Est Belle Photography for assistance.
-We are happy to help you bring your vision to life and display your portraits in a way that will compliment your style and your space.
+If you get stuck at one step, or you are still not sure how to get started, we are happy to help you bring your vision to life and display your portraits in a way that will compliment your style and your space.